Sameh1Tarek/Employee-System/README.md

 ![pic](https://user-images.githubusercontent.com/108232157/211070370-357bde52-58e4-4431-a90b-8ca840dc32f5.png)

-A small project in C++ to manage employees(name, age, salary, position).
+A small project in C++ to manage employees(name, age, salary, gender).
 I used STLS(Vectors) to store data in order to be more flexible because it is dynamic.

 Options available in the program: